megnu/bspwm/README.md

 Read on the Arch Linux wiki https://wiki.archlinux.org/index.php/Installation_guide

-Once you have the base system installed and configured you can start on these scripts.
+Once you have the base system installed and configured you can run these scripts.

+Start in the ArchWay directory and then onto the scripts here.

 # Run the scripts